 Design Sprints are a 5-day process for align team members and key stakeholders behind solving a problem, then rapidly prototyping and testing a potential solution.
 Each day has well defined exercises selected to focus the team on a specific outcome.
 Testing ideas quickly in 5 days prevents you from getting emotionally attached to your ideas.
 This is critical, because, as David Aycan points out, even when we know testing and validating is important, “It’s hard to acknowledge the faults in your baby when you’ve been invested for weeks or months.” — Fast Company

-Monday the team will gather to unpack information and build context.
+Monday the team will gather to unpack information and build context for the Design Sprint.
 The day starts by setting a goal and then getting pessimistic to question why you won’t meet your goal.
 You’ll draw a map of your problem space and then interview internal or external experts to learn more and confirm assumptions in the map you drew earlier.
 At the end of the day, you will select a target on that map which will become the focus for the rest of your Sprint.

 Tuesday starts with lighting demos of analogous inspiration.
 These are apps, websites, and products that are solving similar to adjacent problems.
 Next you will participate in a series of exercises for sketching solutions focused on your Sprint goal, questions, and target.
 These sketches don’t require illustration skills and are simply a way for you to share your idea(s) for solving the problem.
 While sketching we work alone together.
 We are in the same room, but each participant individually creates their own sketch.